CurtisCY/wehelp-assignments/week-8/CORS/README.md

 # Test CORS (Cross-Origin Resource sharing)

 While client side web broswer try to access the resource which is not the same as origin domain/protocol/port, it will create a cross-origin HTTP request.
 XMLHttpRequest and Fetch all follow the same-origin policy.
-The same-origin policy limit all the API can only be used in the same domain othewise they must
-to use CORS header to query the API in different domain.
+The same-origin policy limits all the API can only be used in the same domain othewise they must to use CORS header to query the API in different domain.

 Reference: https://developer.mozilla.org/zh-TW/docs/Web/HTTP/CORS